e-kolpakov/e-kolpakov.github.io/_drafts/DRAFT-house-of-tests-part1.md

 There is a well-known and widespread unit/integration/function/end-to-end taxonomy of tests that describe _what_ is tested - single program component, single service or an entire solution.
-There is also a less known taxonomy of _how_ testing is performed - from not having tests at all to the current golden standard of "single method - single test case" to a more advanced techniques - I sometimes call it "levels" of testing, as they build upon each other.
-Interestingly, "buildings" of all heights deserve to exist as each "level" has its pros and cons - taller "buildings" are generally harder to build and maintain - so choosing the right "height" is important for long-term success.
+There is also a less known taxonomy of _how_ testing is performed - from not having tests at all to the current golden standard of "single method - single test case" to a more advanced techniques - sometimes I call them "levels" of testing, as they build upon each other - like floors in a building.
+Interestingly, "buildings" of all heights deserve to exist as each "level" has its pros and cons - taller "buildings" are generally harder to build and maintain, but pack more inner space for the same land area - so choosing the right "height" is important for long-term success.

-# A guide to build a house of tests

-Ok, so let's agree on some terminology first.
+# Building tests - part 1

+This post consists of two parts:

+* Part 1 - sets up general background and covers the "simpler" approaches to testing (YOU ARE HERE)
+* [Part 2][part2] - continues on to talk about more sophisticated techniques necessary to build higher "buildings".

+## "Levels" and Test Pyramid
-Let's call layers of the [Test Pyramid][test-pyramid] **"layers"** - these describe _what_ is tested - a single class, a system, an ecosystem of microservices, or an entire application/solution.

-Let's call different approaches and techniques to testing **"levels"** - these describe _how_ testing is performed - specifically, how tests are created, executed and reported on.
+The **"levels"** I'm talking about in this post are not related to the [Test Pyramid][test-pyramid].
+The different bands of the pyramid describe _what_ is tested - a single class, a system, an ecosystem of microservices, or an entire application/solution.
+What I call **"levels"** are different approaches and techniques to testing - these describe _how_ it is tested - specifically, how tests are created, executed and reported on.

-**Layers** and *levels* are orthogonal - in fact, the higher the **layer**, the harder it is to use "high" *levels*.
-For example, one can have *property-based* **unit tests** supported by *standard* **integration tests**.
+**Levels** are orthogonal to the test pyramid bands - in fact, the higher the band, the harder it is to use "high" **level**; but one can certainly use different **levels** at different bands.
+For example, **property-based** unit tests supported by **"standard"** integration tests.

 [test-pyramid]: https://www.google.com.sg/search?q=software+test+pyramid&tbm=isch